MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-asa-03.md

 If you build the updated application to your HoloLens, you can now persist Azure Spatial Anchors between app sessions by saving the Azure Anchor ID.
 To test it out, you can follow these steps:

-1. Move the Rover Explorer to desired location
+1. Move the Rover Explorer to the desired location.
-2. Start Azure Session
+2. Start Azure Session.
-3. Create Azure Anchor (creates anchors at the location of the Rover Explorer)
+3. Create Azure Anchor (creates anchors at the location of the Rover Explorer).
-4. Save Azure Anchor ID to Disk
+4. Save Azure Anchor ID to Disk.
-5. Restart the application
+5. Restart the application.
-6. Get Azure Anchor from Disk (loads the anchor ID you just saved)
+6. Get Azure Anchor from Disk (loads the anchor ID you just saved).
-7. Start Azure Session
+7. Start Azure Session.
-8. Find Azure Anchor (positions the Rover Explorer at the location from step 3)
+8. Find Azure Anchor (positions the Rover Explorer at the location from step 3).

 > [!NOTE]
 > To fully restart the application, after exiting the immersive app view, the app window in the mixed reality home needs to be closed before relaunching the application from the Start menu.
 For additional details, you can refer to the [Using apps on HoloLens](https://docs.microsoft.com/hololens/holographic-home#using-apps-on-hololens) documentation.

 ## Sharing Azure Spatial Anchors between devices

 In this section, you will learn how to share the Azure Anchor ID between multiple devices.
-This will allow multiple devices to query Azure for the same anchor ID, allowing the anchored holograms to be spatially aligned.
-Spatial alignment, i.e. seeing the same holograms in the same physical location between multiple devices, is key to local shared experiences in the HoloLens 2.
+This will allow various devices to query Azure for the same anchor ID, allowing the anchored holograms to be spatially aligned.
+Spatial alignment, i.e., seeing the same holograms in the same physical location between multiple devices, is key to local shared experiences in the HoloLens 2.

 There are many ways to transfer Azure Anchor IDs between devices, including methods outlined in the [Multi-user capabilities tutorials](mr-learning-sharing-02.md) series.
 In this example, you will use a simple web service to upload and download anchor IDs between devices.

-In the Hierarchy window, expand the **ButtonParent** object and locate the two buttons named **ShareAzureAnchorIdToNetwork** and **GetAzureAnchorIdFromNetwork**:
+In the Hierarchy window, expand the **ButtonParent** object.
+Locate the two buttons named **ShareAzureAnchorIdToNetwork** and **GetAzureAnchorIdFromNetwork**:

 ![mr-learning-asa](images/mr-learning-asa/asa-03-section3-step1-1.png)